 Location3001 Heverlee, Belgium

-From the architect.
+Text description provided by the architects.
 The location of Heverlee Delek creates an oasis in which the traveller/commuter can relax within a contemporary environment to refuel, shop and eat before continuing their journey.
 Starting from the E40; a strong infrastructure vein, fast traffic is refined and reduced until finally distilled into quieter parking spaces and picnic areas.
 These areas visually meander and flow into the surrounding landscape and beyond.
 Central to the idea of the plan is a pedestrian axis.
 This directs traffic to specific areas, solely dedicated for the purpose of rest and relaxation.
 This ‘walking-axis’ offers the possibility for users to experience the surroundings and to pleasantly reach the service station in safety.

 By organising specific service station facilities in a logical and considered way, clarity is expressed; further enhancing the paramount importance of pedestrian safety.
 All facilities are located conveniently on a service island containing parking spaces.
 These spaces are located on either side of the service station forecourt.
 The landscape study showed that this location lies in a spatially and ecologically valuable area, an area that humans have used too often for their own gains.